geeknik/my-awesome-stars/topics.md

 - [upscayl/upscayl](https://github.com/upscayl/upscayl) - 🆙 Upscayl - #1 Free and Open Source AI Image Upscaler for Linux, MacOS and Windows.
 - [kyegomez/AlphaFold3](https://github.com/kyegomez/AlphaFold3) - Implementation of Alpha Fold 3 from the paper: "Accurate structure prediction of biomolecular interactions with AlphaFold3" in PyTorch
 - [wandb/openui](https://github.com/wandb/openui) - OpenUI let's you describe UI using your imagination, then see it rendered live.
-- [open-webui/open-webui](https://github.com/open-webui/open-webui) - User-friendly WebUI for AI (Formerly Ollama WebUI)
+- [open-webui/open-webui](https://github.com/open-webui/open-webui) - User-friendly AI Interface (Supports Ollama, OpenAI API, ...)
 - [prompt-security/ps-fuzz](https://github.com/prompt-security/ps-fuzz) - Make your GenAI Apps Safe & Secure :rocket: Test & harden your system prompt
 - [lutzroeder/netron](https://github.com/lutzroeder/netron) - Visualizer for neural network, deep learning and machine learning models
 - [princeton-nlp/SWE-agent](https://github.com/princeton-nlp/SWE-agent) - SWE-agent takes a GitHub issue and tries to automatically fix it, using GPT-4, or your LM of choice.
 It can also be employed for offensive cybersecurity or competitive coding challenges.